google/travel-impact-model/README.md

 adjusting the TIM to focus on CO<sub>2</sub> emissions.
-While we strongly believe in including non-CO<sub>2</sub> effects in the model long-term, the details of how and when to include these factors requires more input from our stakeholders as part of a governance model that’s in development.
+While we strongly believe in including non-CO<sub>2</sub> effects in the model long-term, the details of how and when to include these factors requires more input from our stakeholders as part of a governance model that's in development.
 With this change, we are provisionally removing contrails effects from our CO<sub>2</sub>e estimates but will keep the labeling as “CO<sub>2</sub>e” in the model to ensure future compatibility.

-We believe CO<sub>2</sub>e factors are critical to include in the model, given the emphasis on them in the IPCC’s AR6 report.
-We want to make sure that when we do incorporate them into the model, we have a strong plan to account for time of day and regional variations in contrails’ warming impact.
+We believe CO<sub>2</sub>e factors are critical to include in the model, given the emphasis on them in the IPCC's AR6 report.
+We want to make sure that when we do incorporate them into the model, we have a strong plan to account for time of day and regional variations in contrails' warming impact.
 We are committed to providing consumers the most accurate information as they make informed choices about their travel options.